Why Calendar Integration Matters for Phone Systems

 At its core, calendar sync keeps two systems updated with the same information.
 When you add an appointment to your calendar, it appears in your phone system.
 When your AI receptionist books an appointment during a call, it shows up in your Google Calendar.

 No manual data entry.
 No copying information from one place to another.
+Google Calendar's "Find a Time" feature alone saves 2M+ hours daily, with an 88% user retention rate after one year.
 Everything stays synchronized automatically.

 One-Way Sync vs Two-Way Sync